SEM-EDX GUIDE FOR BUYERS

 Low Voltages below 10 kV

-For sensitive samples, setting the accelerating voltage below 10 kV is an essential parameter because the sample is destroyed at high energies.
-Furthermore, fine structures can be outshone if the acceleration voltage is too high and thus become invisible.
+For sensitive samples, setting the acceleration voltage below 10 kV is an essential parameter, as the sample is destroyed at high energies.
+Furthermore, fine structures can be overexposed and thus become blurred if the acceleration voltage is too high.

-When choosing an SEM device, pay attention to how flexibly the high voltage can be adjusted.
-Some benchtop devices offer setting options in 1 kV increments, while others only offer preset levels for 5 kV, 10 kV and 15 kV.
+When choosing an SEM device, pay attention to how flexible the high voltage can be set and how much signal is still present at low voltages.
+Some benchtop devices offer setting options in 1 kV steps, while others only have preset levels for 5 kV, 10 kV and 15 kV.